-Sometimes a mobile service provider can have have issues with mobile positioning which means that information that Parim app receives can place the employee very far from their actual location.
-In this case troubleshooting steps will not work until the service provider has fixed their technical problem.
+Sometimes a mobile service provider can have issues with mobile positioning which means that information that the PARiM app receives can place the employee very far from their actual location.
+In this case, troubleshooting steps will not work until the service provider has fixed their technical problem.
 Usually, these types of issues are solved by the mobile service provider within 1-2 business days.

 If the guide and FAQ did not answer all of your questions, you can get in touch with our support by clicking on the chat bubble or sending an email to email@example.com.